msra-nlc/MSParS/README.md

 Different from most exisiting semantic parsing datasets, which are either limited by size or biased on single-relation questions, MSParS covers 9 types of single-turn questions (single-relation, multi-hop, multi-constraint, superlative, aggregation, comparative, yesno, cvt and multi-choice) and 3 types of multi-turn questions (multi-turn-entity, multi-turn-predicate and multi-turn-answer).
 The total number of the question types is 12.

 MSParS is annotated based on Microsoft's open domain knowledge graph, Satori.
 The entities, predicates and types in MSParS are following the standard forms in Satori.
 Each logical form (in lambda calculus) can be translated into a standard SPARQL query and refers to one or more subgraphs in Satori.
-The corresponding Satori snippets of MSParS will be released later.
+The corresponding Satori snippet of MSParS will be released later.

 ## Format and example